 Check ratings on sleeping bags

-Babies should typically be swaddled with their arms in until they’re about three months old, or until they begin to roll.
+Babies are usually swaddled with their arms tucked in until they’re about three months old.
 At this point you can wrap your baby keeping their arms free, or start using sleeping bags that are designed to keep babies and toddlers at a comfortable temperature for the conditions, and remove the need for bedding or heating appliances.

 Most sleeping bags use the thermal overall grade or TOG rating system: the higher the TOG value, the greater the thermal insulation.

 Prep the sleeping environment

 The late afternoon is a good time to prepare a child’s bedroom for bedtime.
-If it’s a hot summer’s day, draw the curtains or blinds around 4.30pm and you could also put an oscillating fan facing away from the cot or toddler’s bed and towards the wall, so when they’ve had their bath or dinner they’re moving into a room temperature that is set for the conditions,” says Sloane.
+If it’s a hot summer’s day, draw the curtains or blinds around 4.30pm and you could also put an oscillating fan on that faces away from the cot or toddler’s bed and towards the wall, so that the room is comfortable when they’re going to bed.

-In the cooler months, you might want to switch on a heater in the late afternoon so the nursery is cosy in time for bedtime.
-“I recommend stand-alone radiator heaters that aren’t dehydrating like central heating and turn themselves down if it gets too hot,” says Herman.
+In the cooler months, you might want to switch on a heater in the late afternoon so your child’s bedroom is cosy in time for bedtime.
 Position heater away from bedding or any flammables, and turn it off at bedtime.

-There’s no perfect solution to keeping your baby sleeping through the night, but with a little preparation and some simple strategies, you’ll be able to give both you and your bub the best chance of catching serious shuteye.
+There’s no perfect solution to keeping your baby sleeping through the night, but with a little preparation and some simple strategies, you’ll be able to give both you and your bub the best chance of catching valuable shuteye.